SmartToolFactory/Compose-Image/README.md

 ```

 ## ZoomableImage

 Zoomable image that zooms in and out in [ [minZoom], [maxZoom] ] interval and translates
 zoomed image based on pointer position.
 Double tap gestures reset image translation and zoom to default values with animation.
+Callbacks notify user that gesture has started, going on finished with [ZoomData] that
+contains current transformation information

 ```kotlin
 @Composable